SilasFas/JavaScript-studies/README.md

 # JavaScript-studies
-Some javascript studies that I've been doing so far
+Some javascript studies that I've been doing so far.